-On October 29, 2018, the Denver City Council unanimously approved a revised Denver Green Buildings Ordinance and forwarded their recommendations to the Board of Public Health & Environment.
-After public comments are received, the board is expected to vote on adopting the ordinance at their March 14th meeting.
-This new Green Buildings Ordinance sets standards for the installation of a cool roof with options for green roof, solar panels, certification, or undertaking an Energy Program on all new buildings, additions to an existing building, or the replacement of an existing roof.
+On October 29, 2018, the Denver City Council unanimously approved a revised Denver Green Buildings Ordinance and the Ordinance took effect on November 2, 2018.
+The rules and recommendations have been forwarded to the Board of Public Health & Environment.
+After public comments are received, the board is expected to vote on adopting the rules and regulations for the ordinance at their April 11th meeting.
+This new Green Buildings Ordinance sets standards for the installation of a cool roof with options for green roof or space, solar panels, certification, or undertaking an Energy Program on all new buildings, additions to an existing building, or the replacement of an existing roof 25,000 square feet or more of gross floor area.
 The criteria specified in the Green Buildings Ordinance for roof replacements on existing buildings are:

 For all buildings over 25,000 square feet.